All guides

 Tablet

-Flat or rounded form, sometimes scored.
+Flat or rounded, sometimes scored.
 May be coated or extended-release.
-Never crush without your vet's approval.
+Never crush it without your vet's approval.

 🔵